|

 I've

-saved the best for last.
-That white rectangle in the middle is a
+the best for last.
+That white rectangle in the

 various experiments.